Tan Kah Kee

 The concourse features faregates for automatic fare collection and provides access between paid and unpaid areas of the station, with at least one bidirectional wide-swinging gate for the benefit of passengers-in-wheelchairs and those carrying bulky items or travelling with prams.

 General Ticketing Machines allow commuters to purchase tickets for single or multiple journeys, and along with Top-up Machines, offer contactless card transactions.
-A station office is staffed during operating hours, where commuters may make travel inquiries or perform card transactions using cash payment.
+A station office is staffed during operating hours, where commuters may make travel inquiries.

 Art in Transit: “Resilience & Gratitude” by Hwa Chong Institution